mit-enclaves/argos-monitor/design/010-trusted-runtime-bricks.md

 Bricks will have small startup routine to setup interrupts before giving control to user part of the enclave.

+## How is Bricks constructed

+Final binary is constructed from two binaries
+- user binary (C code for now to distinguish user/kernel)
+- Bricks binary (Rust code)

+Binaries are merged into single binary using Tychools.
+[Example of the config file](../C/libraries/tyche-trusted-runtime/manifests/user_kernel.json) that does this.

+Start of the final binary is same as start of the Bricks binary in order to do the setup and then transition into the user mode.

+## Tychools - Bricks

+Information from Tychools to Bricks is transfered by adding additional segment right below shared buffer for now.
+The information written there is used to configure some Bricks features, like
+- number of pages reserved for memory pool
+- user starting instruction pointer

 ## Done

-So far, things that were implemented in Bricks
+So far, things that were implemented in Bricks (x86)
 - Setting up IDT and GDT using x86_64 crate
 - Setting up system calls using x86_64 crate
 - Syscalls
     - PRINT syscall - being able to print text from the enclave.
 It is implemented as RPC to untrusted part
-    - WRITE syscall -  being able to write some number of bytes to shared buffer
+    - WRITE syscall -  being able to write some number of bytes to shared buffer (similar to copy to user)
-    - READ syscall - being able to read some number of bytes from shared buffer
+    - READ syscall - being able to read some number of bytes from shared buffer (similar to copy from user)
     - ATTEST ENCLAVE - being able to call Tyche to do the attestation, same what we did for the attestation example
-    - GATE CALL - giving up control to untrusted part, can be removed, it has no specific purpose except for debugging
     - SBRK - standard Linux **sbrk** system call
     - BRK - standard Linux **brk** system call
 - Profiles - deciding behaviour in compile-time using custom flags